effekt-lang/effekt/examples/casestudies/inference.effekt.md

 ## Examples

 ### Linear Regression
-As a short example on how the effects `Sample` and `Observe` can be used in an model, we construct the linear regression model.
+As a short example on how the effects `sample` and `observe` can be used in an model, we construct the linear regression model.

 ```
 record Point(x: Double, y: Double)